About milia

 They don’t hurt or itch.

-Probably not.
-But if you notice a coloured rash or crusting around the milia, take your child to see your GP.
+If you notice a coloured rash or crusting around the milia, take your baby to see your GP.

 Treatment for milia

-In newborns, you don’t need to treat milia with creams or ointments, because they’ll go away by themselves without any treatment.
+In newborns, you don’t need to treat milia with creams or ointments, because the bumps will go away by themselves.
 They usually go away within weeks or months after birth.

 Milia prevention